 Download the French Bond Stencil Pattern

 Download the French Bond Stencil Pattern from A Cottage in the Forest Library.
+It is design #68.
 Don’t forget to unzip it.
 The pattern is available in three formats – as a SVG (scalable vector graphics), a DXF (drawing eXchange format), and as a Studio3 file.
 I don’t provide a PDF for this pattern as you would not want to try to cut it out by hand.
 If there is enough interest, I could add stencils to my shop for people who don’t have a cutting machine.

 Import the French Bond Pattern into Design Software.
 I used to import the stencil ready to cut, and then I realized that limited you to making the stencil the height and width I made it.
 You may want to make your stencil wider and shorter – as I do for the stencil I am making for the current castle.
 I walk you through the steps below.

 Once the French Bond is uploaded into your software, check to make sure the pink 1″ square equals 1″, then delete it.
 From your shapes menu, select the square and make it at least 1/2″ taller and wider than you want your stencil. in my case I want a stencil that is 5″ tall x 7 1/2″ wide, so I made my rectangle 5 1/2″ x 8″.